Skip to main content

 Workday Culture

-• Approximately once per month, there is a wellness didactic session.
+• Approximately once every other month, there is a wellness didactic session.
 Topics are varied, interactive, and non-clinical.
 Past session themes:

 • Theme: Building and Burning Energy